Ensono/amido.github.io/docs/workloads/azure/data/getting_started/fabric_deployment_guide.md

 ## Step 5: Create Lakehouse Tables shortcuts

 Tables shortcuts will allow us to interact with query and interact with data stored in Delta Lake format.
-At present, external tables must be added as shortcuts individually.
+At present, external tables must be added as shortcuts individually to be fully accessible from the lakehouse.

 Follow these steps for each of the tables in the data lake staging (silver) and curated (gold) layers: